malnakli/CarND-Behavioral-Cloning-P3/README.md

 The final one
 ![the final one][region_of_interest]

-number of samples: 10k-100k (10K was chosen) number of epochs: 10-70 (50 was chosen) left and right images: (I used left and right images in the end) Using gray images: I found it has no big difference whether I trained with gray image or RGB images.
+number of samples: 10k-100k (10K was chosen)
+number of epochs: 10-70 (50 was chosen)
+left and right images: (I used left and right images in the end)
+Using gray images: I found it has no big difference whether I trained with gray image or RGB images.

 After selected the best combination I trained MobileNet model with freezing the pre-train layer because it learn fast and the model works (network_model/MobileNet.py #13)

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-####2.
-Final Model Architecture (Done)
+#### 2. Final Model Architecture

-The final model architecture (network_model/MobileNet.py) consisted of a MobileNet architecture exculding the top + 3 fully connect layers
+The final model architecture (network_model/MobileNet.py) consisted of a MobileNet architecture excluding the top layers + adding 3 fully connect layers

 Here is a visualization of the architecture